pchuck/etf-leverage-comparator/leveraged_etf_analysis.Rmd

 ## Background

-Leveraged ETF's are exchanged traded funds that use derivatives and debt to magnify the returns of an underlying index.
+Leveraged ETF's are exchange traded funds that use derivatives and debt to magnify the returns of an underlying index.
 Such funds apply a leverage multiplier (typical 2x or 3x) to amplify an index's actual returns on a daily basis.